UchiTesting/UchiTesting/README.md

 - 👋 Hi, I’m @UchiTesting
-- I did a bit of everything in IT (Tech Support, Operator, Developer (as intern to date))
+- I did a bit of everything in IT (Tech Support, Operator, Developer)
 - I love the .NET stack of technologies.
 I have been trained C# and worked with:
   - WPF, Xamarin, ASP .NET MVC
   - LINQ, Entity Framework, SQL Server
   - Visual Studio as IDE (for .NET) and VS Code as code editor (for front-end mostly)
+  - .NET CLI
 - I did complete my knowledge with:
   - ASP .NET Core
   - EF Core